Data structures for computing unique palindromes in static and non-static strings: Semi-dynamic SUPS Data Structures

 \subsubsection{Manacher's Algorithm for Sliding Window.}

 Manacher's algorithm is an online algorithm that computes the set of maximal palindromes in a string.
 In this subsection, we apply Manacher's algorithm to the sliding-window model.
-The problem had been solved in \cite{Gawrychowski2019}, however, we will describe a sliding-window algorithm for completeness.
+The problem {was} solved in \cite{Gawrychowski2019}, however, we will describe a sliding-window algorithm for completeness.

 Important invariants of Manacher's algorithm before reading the $i$-th character are (1) we know the center position $c$ of the longest palindromic suffix of $T[1..i-1]$, and (2) we know all the maximal palindromes, each of whose center is at most $c$.
 Note that for the SUPS query, we are interested in maximal palindromes, which are \emph{unique} in the string.
 Since any palindrome whose center is greater than $c$ is not unique, the second invariant is sufficient for our purpose.